indrekots/indrekots.github.io/_posts/articles/2020-03-31-3-ways-of-devops.md

 Everybody should find and fix issues in their area of control.
 In technology value streams, fast feedback close to the source can be achieved with automation.
 This includes for example build automation, automated testing, automated security and vulnerability checking, automated deploys, production telemetry and alerting.
-Automation enable us to quickly detect problems, recover from them and learn how to prevent them in the future.
+Automation enables us to quickly detect problems, recover from them and learn how to prevent them in the future.

 In addition to end users, [we should have empathy](https://www.infoq.com/articles/empathy-technical-skill/) for [our internal customers](https://www.greycampus.com/opencampus/lean-six-sigma-green-belt/about-internal-customers).
 Designing software with testability in mind makes the job of QA more effective.